What's happening in Senate House

 How long will the road be closed?

-We anticipate the road will need to be closed from July 2019 until summer 2020.
+We anticipate the road will need to be closed until Summer 2020.

 How will parking be affected?

 Six public parking bays within the road closure zone will be suspended.

 How will I access Osbourne Villas and the University Day nursery?

 Vehicles will be able to use the road as far as Senate House and so residents of Osborne Villas and staff and parents using the University Day nursery will still have access to St Michael’s Park via St Michael’s Hill.